Pearson-Higher-Ed/alerts/README.md

 ## Welcome Component Developer

-This is the starting project template for a standalone Origami v2 component.
+This is a comprehensive starter kit for a standalone Origami v2 component.

 ## Public or Private?